 The proposed coarse iron ore stockpile facility consists of a compacted clay base layer stockpile pad that is 200 feet long by 100 feet wide.
-The stockpile pad is constructed with a maximum permeability of 1×10^{-6} cm/sec.
+The stockpile pad is constructed with a maximum permeability of 1 x 10-6 centimeters per second (cm/sec).
 The stockpile pad is contoured to retain direct precipitation from a 25-year, 24-hour storm event.
-A 5-foot wide by 18-inch deep gravel filled collection sump is placed at the low end of the pad.
+A 5-foot wide by 18-inch-deep gravel filled collection sump is placed at the low end of the pad.
 A 4-inch diameter perforated polyvinyl chloride (PVC) standpipe will be placed in the center of the sump for monitoring and evacuation purposes.
 The coarse iron ore is placed at a maximum height of 30 feet.
-Approximately 2,000 to 3,000 tons per day of ore will be produced and stockpiled prior to transferring the ore off-site.
+Approximately 24,000 tons per day of ore will be produced and stockpiled prior to transferring the ore off-site.
 At the end of mining operations, the clay base layer will be removed.
 The stockpile area will be covered with the stockpiled growth material and reseeded.

 Approximately 33 million cubic yards of waste rock will be generated from the mine operations.
 Two waste rock facilities will be constructed during the mining operation.
-Non-magnetic fraction waste from the processing facility will be delivered to the WRF via a 36-inch wide conveyor or hauled with mine trucks.
+Non-magnetic fraction waste from the processing facility will be delivered to the WRF via a 36-inch-wide conveyor or hauled with mine trucks.
 Growth material will be cleared and stockpiled prior to placement of the waste rock on the designated WRF.
-The waste rock side slopes will be graded to a maximum slope of 2.5H:1V (Horizontal:Vertical) and the top will be graded to a minimum 2% slope.
+The waste rock side slopes will be graded to a maximum slope of 2.5 Horizontal to 1 Vertical (2.5H:1V) and the top will be graded to a minimum 2 percent (%) slope.